-You can now protect your Plivo user credentials using Two-Factor Authentication (2FA).
-2FA provides additional level of security by asking for a unique verification code sent to your mobile, when you login into your account.
-Using 2FA to secure your account is optional, but we highly recommend doing so.
-This helps better protecting your customer and transaction information even when your user credentials are compromised.
+You can now protect your Plivo user credentials using two-factor authentication.
+2FA provides an additional level of security by asking for a unique verification code that Plivo sends to your mobile device when you log in into your account.
+Using 2FA to secure your account is optional, but we recommend doing so to better protecting your customer and transaction information.

-We currently support text messaging (SMS) as the primary method for 2FA, and plan to add support for voice calls and mobile app based one-time passwords (OTPs) going forward.
+We support text messaging (SMS) as the primary method for 2FA, and plan to add support for voice calls and mobile app-based one-time passwords (OTP) going forward.

 How 2FA works on the Plivo console

-Currently, 2FA is applicable every time a user logs in to their account.
+2FA applies every time a user logs in to their account.
 After the user enters a username and password, they are requested to enter a verification code if 2FA is enabled for the user.
-A 6-digit verification code is sent to the user’s verified phone number via an SMS, and this verification code should be entered in the below screen.
+A six-digit verification code is sent to the user’s verified phone number via an SMS message, and this verification code should be entered in the appropriate console screen.

 A verification process is triggered if a verified phone number is not available.
-To verify the phone number, an OTP (sent to your phone number) is to be entered in the screen below.
+To verify the phone number, we send an OTP to your phone number to be entered in the appropriate screen.

 Enable 2FA to keep your accounts secure.